 3. Present Strategy Options

 Present the collection of five to seven strategy options.
 Each option represents distinct choices.
 One way to think of these strategy options is like different directions on a compass.
 All possibilities should fulfill your mission, move you toward your vision, and allow you to win–that is, be feasible and distinct.
 For instance, expanding services in another city differs from adding a new line of service to your current offerings.
-While both require you to add staff, the new town will usually require finding an office location and finding new customers.
+While both require you to add staff, the new town usually requires finding an office location and new customers.
 Adding a new service, say adding weekend hours for childcare, may allow you to continue to serve your current customers (parents who have weekend hours) in your current location.

 4. Establish Evaluation Criteria